yezhihong/SoLID-DVMP/analysis/README.md

 ```js
 ./skim
 ```
- * Step#3: in ./asym_extr/, Using Unbinned-Maximum-Likelihood with TMinuit fitting method to extract different asymmetries
+ * Step#3: in ./asym_extr/, Using Unbinned-Maximum-Likelihood with TMinuit fitting method to extract different asymmetries (Note: to fit successfully, in the polarization down configuration, we need to rotate the phiS (+PI) just like real experiment, instead of flipping the polarization sign)
 ```js
 ./FitMinuit
 ```